ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-save-restore-charts/index.md

 The example below demonstrates how you can save and then later restore a chart.
 You can make changes to the chart type, theme, data and formatting options and note how the restored chart looks the same as the chart that was saved.

-- Create a range chart from the grid, which will be shown in a container below the grid.
 - Change the chart type, theme, data and/or formatting in order to see the changes restored later.
 - Click "Save chart" to persist a model of the visible chart into a local variable.
-An alert will be shown to confirm that this has happened.
 - Click "Clear chart" to destroy the existing chart.
 - Click "Restore chart" to restore the previously saved chart.